alaframboise/geodev-devlab/README.md

 1. Sign up for a [developer subscription](https://developers.arcgis.com/sign-in/).
 2. Sign in and redeem your voucher code for 1000 credits so you can use ArcGIS Premium services.
 3. Start labs:
-   - Option 1: Follow the Data - Design - Develop labs
+   - Option 1: Follow the Data - Design - Develop labs.
+   - Option 2: Pick a lab set.
-   - Option 2: Follow your own labs.
-Pick a product (e.g. ArcGIS Online, JavaScript, iOS...) and go!
+   - Option 3: Pick a your own set!
+Select a product and go!

-## Data - Design - Develop
+## Data, Design, Develop

 #### 1. Data
  - [Import data](https://developers.arcgis.com/labs/arcgisonline/import-data/)